OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 - **Explicitness** over automation
 - **Minimalism** over abstraction

-If you've used high-level languages like JavaScript or Python, Solidity might feel strict or verbose — but that’s intentional.
+If you've used high-level languages like JavaScript or Python, Solidity might feel strict or verbose, but that’s intentional.

 > 💡 Smart contracts handle money.
 Solidity helps you make that safe by design.